Submit your work, meet writers and drop the ads. Become a member

 Shadow not your penal self.

-As you pecked my cheek to sleep
+As you peck my lips to sleep

-Half way through some lullaby,
+Halfway through some lullaby,

-Just too real in whitish-blue.
+Just so real in whitish-blue.

-Akpovona Ambrose
+Dr Akpovona Ambrose

 Written by

-Akpovona Ambrose M/Nigeria
+Dr Akpovona Ambrose M/Nigeria

 (M/Nigeria)